 As well as eclipsing Fleming’s novels, the Bond films have dominated the thriller since the 1960s, to the extent that critics appear to have suffered collective amnesia about the state of the genre prior to James Bond’s arrival on the scene.
 As I discussed in my last posts in this series, Conventional Thinking and A Carton of Old Hatstand Crackers, a handful of writers have been erroneously identified as Fleming’s key influences, with little evidence given in support, and their names repeated in dozens of articles, essays, documentaries and books about James Bond over the years.
 The context of the thriller before the publication of Casino Royale in 1953 has largely been glossed over, and as a result the current critical consensus on Fleming’s position within the genre is, in my view, badly flawed.

-‘Two splendid American writers, the great masters of the modern thriller, Dashiell Hammett and Raymond Chandler.
+The previous year, in an interview with his editor William Plomer, Fleming gave a very similar answer to the question, and named the same four writers:‘Two splendid American writers, the great masters of the modern thriller, Dashiell Hammett and Raymond Chandler.
 I was influenced by these writers, by their extremely good style and the breadth and ingeniousness of their stories.
 I suppose, if I were to examine the problem in depth, I’d go back to my childhood and find some roots of interest in E. Phillips Oppenheim and Sax Rohmer.
 Perhaps they played an important part.’3

 ‘Bloods’ were the penny bloods, which were called ‘penny awfuls’ and ‘penny dreadfuls’ by their critics.
 They emerged in Britain in the 1830s, and featured lurid retellings of classic tales of highwaymen and famous criminals, as well as new stories about similar topics.
 They sold for a penny, and they sold in their millions.
 In 1879, they were joined by the Boys’ Own Paper, and a rash of similar publications aimed at children and adolescents followed.
 In 1893, Arthur Harmsworth created The Halfpenny Marvel as a morally upstanding alternative to the bloods.
-This and other Harmsworth publications, such as The Union Jack and Pluck, were rapidly nicknamed ‘ha’penny dreadfullers’, and soon became indistinguishable from the papers they had been intended to displace.
+This and other Harmsworth publications, such as The Union Jack and Pluck, were rapidly nicknamed ‘ha’penny dreadfullers’, and soon became indistinguishable from the papers they had been intended to displace.‘I think principally two American writers, the two great masters of the modern thriller, namely Dashiell Hammett and Raymond Chandler.
+I was very struck by those writers, as I know everybody else is.
+And particularly by their extremely good style and the verisimilitude of their stories.
+I should say those two Americans probably influenced me more than any other.
+But of course in one’s childhood one used to read the Phillips Oppenheim, Sax Rohmer, and bloods of those days and I suppose they all have played their little part too.’4

 As well as gothic and gruesome stories, penny bloods featured a lot of crime fiction.
 Edgar Allan Poe’s detective C. Auguste Dupin had first appeared in 1841, and was a major influence on Arthur Conan Doyle’s Sherlock Holmes, who debuted in 1887.
 Inspired by the ‘dime novel’ in the United States, as the 20th century began penny bloods increasingly featured intrepid heroes uncovering wide-ranging plots by dastardly foreigners.
 The heroes were often detectives, policemen, secret agents or amateur adventurers, and sometimes these roles were blurred.